BetterCodeBetterScience/book/book/workflows.md

 include: "rules/per_cell_type.smk"
 ```

-#### Running snakemake

-It's important to know that when snakemake is run, it stores metadata regarding the workflow in a hidden directory called `.snakemake`.
-It's generally a good idea to add this to the `.gitignore` file since one probably doesn't want to include detailed workflow metadata in one's git repository.
-It's also a best practice to execute the

 #### Pipeline optimization

 The first time that I ran this workflow using snakemake, I noticed that it was substantially slower than when I ran it using the custom workflow engine.
 When I asked Claude about this, it gave me a reasonable answer: